empirical-run/appwright/docs/persistent-device.md

 test("do first thing", async ({ userDeviceForFoo }) => {
   // This will run first
   // ...
-  // And then do the reset steps in the loggedInDevice fixture });
+  // And then do the reset steps in the userDeviceForFoo fixture });

 test("do second thing", async ({ userDeviceForFoo }) => {
   // This will run next
   // ...
-  // And then do the reset steps in the loggedInDevice fixture });
+  // And then do the reset steps in the userDeviceForFoo fixture });
 ```